'This is not a place for hate' | City leaders host anti-hate event as Austin celebrates Pride

 AUSTIN, Texas — People flooded the streets of Downtown Austin as they celebrated Pride on Aug.
 12.

-"It requires each of us to be intentional and to recognize that everyone belongs and everyone contributes to our community," said Councilwoman Alison Alter (District 10).
+"It requires each of us to be intentional and to recognize that everyone belongs and everyone contributes to our community," Councilmember Alison Alter (District 10) said.

-Saturday was the first event hosted by the campaign, which saw support from Alter's colleagues, District 9 Councilman Zo Qadri and District 2 Councilwoman Vanessa Fuentes.
+Saturday was the first event hosted by the campaign, which saw support from Alter's colleagues, District 9 Councilmember Zo Qadri and District 2 Councilmember Vanessa Fuentes.

 Alter pointed to a number of antisemitic incidents in 2021, which included an attack where a local synagogue was set on fire.

-"We learned that we had work to do as a city to make sure that people can report the incident and feel confident that those incidents were reaching people who could take action when appropriate," said Alter.
+"We learned that we had work to do as a city to make sure that people can report the incident and feel confident that those incidents were reaching people who could take action when appropriate," Alter said.

 The ultimate goal is to ensure that hate is kept out of Austin.

 "We don't tolerate bias.
-We're going for a goal of a zero hate and bias in our community" said City of Austin strategic communication consultant Alicia Dean.
+We're going for a goal of a zero hate and bias in our community" said Alicia Dean, strategic communication consultant for the City.